microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgChatTab.md

 		RemoveUrl = "https://www.contoso.com/Orders/2DCA2E6C7A10415CAF6B8AB6661B3154/uninstallTab"
 	}
 }
-New-MgChatTab -ChatId $chatId -BodyParameter $params
+New-MgBetaChatTab -ChatId $chatId -BodyParameter $params
 ```

-This example shows how to use the New-MgChatTab Cmdlet.
+This example shows how to use the New-MgBetaChatTab Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS